-Internet and Internet-based technologies offer benefits that make them a valuable asset for all industries.
-They allow individuals to disseminate large volumes of information quickly and efficiently, share information with a global audience and they may be updated easily.
+In today's highly competitive business environment, effective and innovative use of information and communications technology (ICT) and e-business has the potential to transform businesses as well as to positively affect organizations performance.
+Internet and Internet-based technologies allow individuals to disseminate large volumes of information quickly and efficiently, share information with a global audience and they may be updated easily.
 Furthermore, they also provide benefits for those who demand information allowing greater access to a greater volume of product/service information.
-These benefits are particularly valuable to the travel/tourism industry because of industry specific characteristics [15].
+These benefits are particularly valuable to the travel/tourism industry because of industry specific characteristics [16].
+Since hotel web sites are a direct online sales channel that the lowest distribution costs, hotels can generate higher profits from rooms booked through these web sites [10].
+The appropriate contents of the hotel web sites thus can surely contribute in achieving higher profitability of the hotel businesses.

 The aim of this study is to obtain a better understanding of Croatian hotel web sites quality.
 It is of particular interest to characterize variation within the Croatian hotel web sites with respect to their quality measured with web metrics.
 Improved knowledge of quality of Croatian hotel web sites should help us in providing recommendations for the hotel industry management.
+The major research question is: Is there any correlation between the number hotel stars and hotel web site quality?